eskapandr/DataLearn/README.md

 ## Course by DataLearn
 ## Intro

-Hi, I'm Andrey, currently a project manager IT-education.
+Hi, I'm Andrey, currently a project manager in IT-education.
 I am passioned about data analytics, and my goal is to move into a position that is directly related to working with data.
 Since I found Data Learn community, it seems to be one of the best free learning sources for it.

 This repository is for my DE-101 course assignments.